SCORE Desert Diaries–

 ABC TV AGAIN IN 2020

-For the second straight year, the 2020 SCORE World Desert Championship will air on the ABC family of networks.
-The three-races air as one-hour specials on ABC TV’s World of X Games program with replays on ESPN2.
+For the second straight year, the 2020 SCORE World Desert Championship aired on the ABC family of networks.
+The four-races air as one-hour specials on ABC TV’s World of X Games program with replays on ESPN2.

 ABC first covered the 1967 and 1968 Baja 1000 races on the old ABC Wide World of Sports show with Jim McKay and again in the late 1980s with veteran motorsports journalist Sam Posey.